 The Building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
 The flat may have a common building reinstatement policy.

-The access road/path appears to be shared.
+The access path and garden grounds appear to be shared.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.